joshbalfour/cloudformation-extensions/README.md

 `npm install -g cloudformation-extensions`

 `cfnex -i {inFile} -o {outFile}`

-## Description
-This is designed to make using Amazon's CloudFormation template format easier, more understandable, and more maintainable.
-CloudFormation templates are incredibly powerful, but quickly become complicated, and you end up with multiple thousands of lines of JSON which isn't very practical.
-Writing CloudFormation templates using cfnex retains the power of vanilla CloudFormation templates whilst increasing readability and maintainability.

-Writing a cfnex extension is as easy as creating a function which takes an object and returns a promise.
-You can find examples of this in [the extensions folder](extensions) and a tutorial [below](#writing-your-own-extensions).

 ## Writing Cfnex Templates
 You write cfnex templates the same way you would regular CloudFormation templates, but with the ability to call cfnex extensions the same way you would "[Intrinsic Functions](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html)" ( `Fn::GetAtt`, `Fn::Join`, etc. ), like so: